 - When you bitterly complain at God for your suffering, repent (Ch.
 42).

 I could say a lot more, but I won’t.
-You really need to listen to this sermon from Joe Tyrpak.
+You really need to listen to the sermon from Joe Tyrpak, search on the title “The Big Question in Suffering” here.